let-def/texpresso/README.md

 The TeXpresso system is built of the following parts:

-1. A TeX engine that renders LaTeX documents into PDF;
-   we use a custom version of the `XeTeX` engine, modified to interact with the TeXpresso driver.
+1. A TeX engine that renders LaTeX documents into PDF; we use stock upstream TeX Live sources (`XeTeX`, `pdfTeX` or `LuaTeX`, selected at build time) compiled to WebAssembly and then to C, so the engine runs inside the TeXpresso process with no patches and no separate binary.

 2. A PDF renderer that renders PDF documents into images.
    We use [MuPDF](https://mupdf.com/).